-Notice, in particular, that the Gram-Schmidt method of generating an orthonormal basis can only be performed within $\Pi_V$.
-Beside the above precautionary, general properties of discrete orthogonal polynomials are analogous to the continuous case, modulus $I(V)$ if necessary.
+Notice, in particular, that the Gram--Schmidt method of generating an orthonormal basis can only be performed within $\Pi_V$.
+Beside the above precaution, general properties of discrete orthogonal polynomials are analogous to the continuous case, modulo $I(V)$ if necessary.